A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Introduction

 From a computer science point of view, a quantum computer represents a computational model based on the principles and postulates of quantum mechanics.
 Such techniques aim at embracing the power of quantum theory into a device that can be conveniently \quotes{programmed} to fulfill a given task.
-Moreover, the result of the computation itself might represent a quantum object encoding different answers, each of which solves a specific problem~\citep{deutsch1992rapid}.
-It is only very recently that researchers succeeded in realizing a quantum processor capable of performing controllable computations based on quantum phenomena.
-Several industrial applications have already been implemented successfully such as: chemistry~\citep{kandala2017hardware,cao2019quantum}, optimization problems~\citep{moll2018quantum}, finance~\citep{egger2020quantum,lee2020quantum}, anomaly detection~\citep{liu2018quantum}, quantum meteorology~\citep{giovannetti2011advances}, quantum sensing~\citep{degen2017quantum}, quantum illumination~\citep{lloyd2008enhanced}, and quantum imaging~\citep{chen2012optical} to mention some.
-Apart from the mentioned applications, energy management is another topic for which quantum computers might offer advantages compared to classical ones.
-Indeed, quantum processors are expected to be more efficient in terms of energy consumption~\citep{ajagekar2019quantum} as compared to supercomputers while solving a specific task.
-For that reason, hybrid approaches might offer exciting solutions to lower the energy consumption for a given computation by moving the high-energy portion of the computation on the Quantum Processing Unit (QPU) while leaving the low-energy to the cloud~\citep{toosi2014interconnected}.
-A fundamental result from quantum information theory is the observation that, although quantum phenomena allow solving some classical problems more efficiently than classical computations~\citep{bernstein1997quantum}, quantum computers cannot compute any function which is not turing-computable~\citep{deutsch1985quantum}.
-Thus, setting a hard cut on what quantum devices will be able to accomplish.
+Moreover, the result of the computation itself might represent a quantum object encoding different answers, each \h{solving} a specific problem~\citep{deutsch1992rapid}. \h{It is only recently} that researchers \h{have succesfully realized} a quantum processor capable of performing controllable computations based on quantum phenomena. \h{Several industrial applications already benefited from such a technology, such as:} chemistry~\citep{kandala2017hardware}, optimization problems~\citep{moll2018quantum}, finance~\citep{egger2020quantum}, quantum sensing~\citep{degen2017quantum}, and quantum imaging~\citep{chen2012optical}, among others. \h{Besides the mentioned applications, quantum computers might offer advantages in terms of energy management compared to classical ones}. \h{Indeed, quantum computers are expected to be more energy-efficient than supercomputers considering}~\citep{ajagekar2019quantum}.
+For that reason, hybrid approaches might offer exciting solutions to lower the energy consumption for a given computation by moving the high-energy portion of the computation on the Quantum Processing Unit (QPU) while leaving the low-energy \h{one} to the cloud~\citep{toosi2014interconnected}.
+A fundamental result of quantum information theory is the observation that, although quantum phenomena allow solving some classical problems more efficiently than classical computations~\citep{bernstein1997quantum}, quantum computers cannot compute any function which is not turing-computable~\citep{deutsch1985quantum}.